mozilla/pontoon/specs/0119-transactional-emails.md

   * Specs / defaults should be preserved from current implementation.
 * Column 2 label (default value: disabled): “Include in email digest”
   * When enabled, this type of notification will be included in an email sent to the user’s designated email address (either their login account, or the email address they define in the email preferences section.)
-* Dropdown list (default value: Daily): “Email digest frequency”
+* Dropdown list (default value: Weekly): “Email digest frequency”
   * Options: “Daily”, “Weekly”
   * Disable list if nothing enabled in the “Include in email digest” column.